 If you’re looking to try something a little different this year, why not have a go at the local via ferrata, found on the mountain of Tristkogel (2,095m).
 Via Ferrata bridges the gap between scrambling and climbing, with iron cables fixed onto the rock for you to harness up and clip in to.
 This safety net gives you the confidence you need to start reaching, scrambling and climbing up the steeper sections of the trail, all the way to the summit of the mountain via some thrilling exposed sections.

 The mountain also proves popular with trail runners, with a great circular route running from the Parkplatz Pochwerk up around the summit and back along the breathtaking ridge.
 Hikers can take on the KitzTrail Adrenaline starting from the same spot with some of the same sensational views and the chance to summit Tristkogel over a shorter distance.
-Meanwhile, the Tristkogel Challenge takes place in early June each year and is a challenging combination of mountain biking and trail running, completed in teams of two.

 More summer adventures in Kitzbühel